djaramilloc/djaramilloc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am PhD candidate in Economics at [The University of British Columbia](https://economics.ubc.ca/).
-My research interests are in applied microeconomics, with a focus on crime and conflict.
+I am Ph.D. candidate in Economics at [The University of British Columbia](https://economics.ubc.ca/).
+My research interests lie in applied microeconomics, with a focus on crime and conflict in developing countries.

 Previously to starting my PhD I worked as a Research Fellow at the [Inter-American Development Bank](https://www.iadb.org/en), and obtained my MA in Economics from [UBC](https://economics.ubc.ca/).